jorisvink/sanctum/docs/crypto.md

 For user traffic, unique session keys (defined below) are used in each direction with a 64-bit packet counter used to construct the nonce value (in combination with a unique salt).
-The ESP header and tail are included in the AAD.
+The sanctum protocol header and tail are included in the AAD.

 For management traffic, unique encryption keys are derived from the shared symmetric secret (defined below) per packet.
 In this case